zigyasa3/ZigyasA/README.md

   <section id="fee" class="section">
     <div class="container">
       <h2>Tuition Fee</h2>
-      <p>Monthly fees range from ₹200 to ₹1500 depending on class and subject.</p>
+      <p>Monthly fees range from ₹200 to ₹1500, And also depending on class and subject.</p>
     </div>
   </section>